The Joseph Trilogy (Part 1)

 Joseph leaned harder into the tree, bracing himself.
 He looked down to Mary’s feet.
 Her feet.
 They looked just the same as they did when he believed she was pure.

-“What I’m going to say will be very difficult to believe.
-But will you hear me out?”
+“I know this will be very difficult to believe.
+But I need you to listen to me.”
 Still looking at Mary’s feet, Joseph’s nod was barely detectable.

 “I have not been unfaithful to you.”